The Hidden Struggle: How Women's Triathlon Saddles Finally Got It Right

 The Future of Comfort

-After decades of discomfort, female triathletes can finally ride saddles built for their bodies - and their performance shows the difference.
+After decades of discomfort, female triathletes can finally ride saddles built for their bodies.
+Their performance shows the difference.

 Back to blog